Becoming a Professional Land Surveyor

 You are an individual who is not already licensed in another state.

 You are an individual who is already licensed in another state.

 You were licensed in Kentucky and allowed it to expire.

 Exam results will be provided by NCEES.
 If you passed the FS exam, you may apply for the certificate but it is not required; see #2 below.

 If you passed the PS exam, you may apply for licensure when you have obtained the required experience; see #4 below.

-If you failed the FS or PS exam less than three times, you can retake by registering directly with NCEES.
-If you have failed the FS or PS exam three or more times, please contact email@example.com and provide proof of gaining additional knowledge, such as a review course.
+If you failed an exam less than three times, you can retake by registering directly with NCEES.
+If you have failed three or more times, please contact firstname.lastname@example.org and provide proof of gaining additional knowledge, such as a review course.

 Becoming a Professional Land Surveyor by Examination